EGA Achieves Another Summer Of Zero Heat-Related Illnesses

-(MENAFN- Dubai PR Network) EGA Achieves Another Summer of Zero Heat-related Illnesses

-United Arab Emirates, 3 October 2023: Emirates Global Aluminium, the largest industrial company in the United Arab Emirates outside oil and gas, announced today the company achieved zero heat-related illnesses for the second summer in a row.
+ABU DHABI, 3rd October, 2023 (WAM) -- Emirates Global Aluminium (EGA) today announced that the company achieved zero heat-related illnesses for the second summer in a row.

 Since last year, EGA has also trialled wearable technology to detect the early signs of heat stress even before they can be felt.
 EGA extended the wearable technology trial to 350 employee volunteers this summer, from 50 in the summer of 2022.

 The wearable technology EGA is trialling was developed by an American company, Kenzen, and is similar to devices used by elite athletes.
-The technology continuously monitors core body temperature, heart rate, activity levels, and other vital indicators in real-time, alerting both wearers and EGA's safety team.
+The technology continuously monitors core body temperature, heart rate, activity levels, and other vital indicators in real time, alerting both wearers and EGA's safety

-The 'Beat the Heat' campaign includes hydration tests before and during shifts, regular breaks, cooling showers, and the provision of cooling booths, drinking stations, icemakers, and portable air conditioning units in EGA production areas to help employees and contractors stay cool and comfortable during their shifts.

-EGA achieved previously achieved zero heat-related illnesses in 2020 and 2022.
-In 2021 there were two cases of heat-related illness at EGA requiring treatment at the company's on-site medical centres.
-In both cases, the employees received rehydration via intravenous drips and fully-recovered within hours.

 Legal Disclaimer: